Spring 2021 FAQ

 4. What is planned for the virtual commencement experience?

-We are working on a full virtual experience with assistance from outside experts, alongside input from student leaders.
+We are working on what the full virtual experience will be with assistance from outside experts, alongside input from student leaders.

 5. Will students receive their diploma during the in-person graduation ceremony?

 Unfortunately we will not be able to hand out actual diplomas during the in-person graduation ceremony.
 Given the compressed time period between the end of exams and the commencement exercises, and without the customary Senior Week in between, there is just not enough time for the faculty to submit final grades and for diplomas to be prepared in time for the ceremony Saturday morning.
 As a result, signed diplomas will be mailed to students as soon as possible in the weeks following graduation.